YichenWangs/body-nime-workshop/activities.markdown

 permalink: /activities/
 ---

-The workshop will follow structure.
+The workshop will follow the following structure.
 We will provide body maps templates, papers, carton for you to explore bodily experiences with NIMEs, have fun!

 ## 1. Introduction to the Body Maps Concept (10 mins)
 The workshop begins with an introduction to the body maps